Jenn Tran: Career

-On September 4, 2024, Tran was announced as a contestant on season 33 of Dancing with the Stars, partnering with Sasha Farber.
-It was a last minute casting.
-Despite receiving her first 10 and winning a dance off, she was eliminated and finished in seventh place.
-Farber and Tran began secretly dating during the course of the show.
+In a last-minute casting, Tran was announced as a contestant on the thirty-third season of the competition series Dancing with the Stars on September 4, 2024.
+She was partnered with professional dancer Sasha Farber.
+Despite receiving her first 10 and winning a dance-off, Tran and Farber were eliminated during the sixth week of competition on October 29, 2024, finishing in seventh place.